1jour1vin

 Terroirs

-Calcareous soil, more or less clayey, containing abundant stones that aid drainage of the vines.
-Maison Louis Jadot is the second largest owner of this Clos, which has 88 owners in total, with around 2.5 hectares of vines out of a total of 50 hectares.
+A limestone soil, more or less clayey, containing an abundance of stones that aid in the drainage of the vines.
+Maison Louis Jadot is the second-largest owner among the 88 owners of this vineyard, with approximately 2.5 hectares of vines out of a total of 50 hectares.

 Viticulture